Reviews You Can Rely On

 Measured Weight of Tested Length 5lb 11oz

 If you're excited about speeding down the groomers or chasing those deep days in the powder, then the Burton High Fidelity review is for you.
-With a wide tip and egg-shaped tail, this board excels when it comes to floating and stability in deeper snow while the narrow waist width, deeper sidecut, and high-end base help with quicker and more responsive turns on the hardpack.
-This board boasts not only a directional shape but also a stiffer-than-average flex pattern allowing for an absolute beast of a board when it comes to reliability on those steeper-than-average runs.
+With a wide tip and egg-shaped tail, this board excels when it comes to floating and stability in deeper snow, while the narrow waist width, deeper sidecut, and high-end base help with quicker and more responsive turns on the hardpack.
+This board boasts not only a directional shape but also a stiffer-than-average flex pattern, allowing for an absolute beast of a board when it comes to reliability on those steeper-than-average runs.
+After a stormy day on the local stashes, Ross said, “There were several times riding this board in the powder today where I was bracing for Tomahawk City and somehow stayed upright.”
 This snowboard is a go-to for any rider who has the itch for more challenging terrain and long days at the local mountain.

-That being said, the version we tested was 158cm long, and had a waist width of 25cm which we paired to a size 8 boot.
+That being said, the version we tested was 158cm long and had a waist width of 25cm, which we paired with a size 8 boot.
 With the narrower waist width, we experienced both toe and heel drag come into play while laying into deeper turns.
 This is something we would recommend evaluating and measuring before purchase.
 Another consideration when looking into this board is which type of riding style suits you best.
-This board is stiff, aggressive, and directional which caters particularly to advanced to expert riders looking to tap into a more hardcore approach on the mountain.
-If you are looking for a similarly deep carving snowboard with a wider waist (for bigger feet) then go take a look at the Yes Standard Uninc DC.
+This board is stiff, aggressive, and directional, which caters particularly to advanced expert riders looking to tap into a more hardcore approach on the mountain.
+If you are looking for a similarly deep carving snowboard with a wider waist (for bigger feet), then go take a look at the Yes Standard Uninc DC.

 Read more: Burton High Fidelity review